a-synchronous/rubico/README.md

  * functional style should not care about async
  * functional transformations should be composable, performant, and simple to express

 When you use this library, you obtain the freedom that comes only from having those three points fulfilled.
-Just as a compiler optimizes the performance of the code it compiles, rubico optimizes the performance of the code it exports.
 The result is something you may enjoy.

 # Introduction
+rubico is a robust, highly optimized, dependency free JavaScript library that defines a syntax for painless [a]synchronous functional programming. rubico abstracts away the complex fluff of Promise management behind an expressive functional API, enabling you to do a lot with very little.
+The syntax is meant to be an extension of idiomatic JavaScript, which means no special types, no gotchas, and no confusion.
+Programs written with rubico behave reliably and predictably; did I mention the nice stack traces?

-Here are my recommendations for getting started with rubico
+Here are my recommendations for getting started.
  1. [take the tour](https://tour.rubico.land)
  2. [read the docs](#documentation)
  3. use rubico in a project